shaloo/desc/docs/source/docs/concepts.rst

 Locations
 =========

-Locations refers to places where Puttshack services are physically accessible and can be availed by Puttshack customers to plan events, gaming, party, food and drinks.
+Locations refers to places or sites where Puttshack services are physically accessible and can be availed by Puttshack customers to plan events, gaming, party, food and drinks.
 These locations could be either in UK or US.

 .. _ref_c_bookings: